Is It Worth Moving to Germany as a Software Engineer?

 Top Companies in Germany

 Another reason that attracts expats to Germany is that it has one of the largest networks of tech startups and giant IT corporations that hire software engineers internationally.
-All these companies are spread all across the country, so you can choose where you'd like to live and to work.
+Berlin, for example, has the most unicorn companies out of any city in Europe.

 If you are more interested in Germany's cultural side and would love to live somewhere near the water, Hamburg is for you.
 The biggest port in Germany, this city is full of picturesque sites, landmarks, scenery, and architecture and is ideal for those who prefer a laid-back lifestyle.
 The tech environment here is pretty impressive too.
-Since the construction of a digital campus called HammerBrooklyn, Hamburg has become an attractive spot for IT corporations and startups from different fields, with ABOUT YOU, AppLike Group, and re:ceeve choosing to settle here, to name a few.
+Since the construction of a digital campus called HammerBrooklyn, Hamburg has become an attractive spot for IT corporations and startups from different fields, with ABOUT YOU, Localyze, and receeve choosing to settle here.

 The Most Popular Programming Languages in Germany